Esri/pyprt/README_windows.md

 1. Download the example data archive from the [release page](https://github.com/Esri/esri-cityengine-sdk)
 1. Unzip the archives into the cloned repository into a "prt" and "data" directory
 1. Download and unzip [pybind11](https://github.com/pybind/pybind11/tree/stable)
-1. Download and unzip this repository and rename it "py4prt"
+1. Download and unzip this repository and place it following the layout below.

 Make modifications for the final directory layout to look like this:
 ```